Brian-Kwong/Brian-Kwong/README.md

 <br/>

 A new computer science graduate from Cal Poly.
-My interests are in web, mobile, and game development development, particularly in frontend development and user experience design.
+My interests are in web, mobile, and game development, particularly in frontend development and user experience design.
 Additionally, I have interests in system design and computer security.
 I thrive in collaborative environments and hope to make society better through technology.

 <br/>

 ### Skills